widgetti/solara/solara/website/pages/documentation/advanced/content/30-enterprise/10-oauth.md

 Solara needs to give the OAuth providers a redirect URL to get back to your Solara application after navigating to the OAuth provider website.
 For our documentation server, we ask the OAuth provider to redirect to `https://solara.dev/_solara/auth/authorize`.
 The protocol part (`https`) and the domain name part (`solara.dev`) or this URL is constructed from the request URL (what the browser sends to the server).

-If you are running Aolara behind a reverse proxy server (like nginx), make sure that the `X-Forwarded-Proto` and `Host` headers are forwarded correctly so Solara can construct the correct redirect URL to send to the OAuth provider.
+If you are running Solara behind a reverse proxy server (like nginx), make sure that the `X-Forwarded-Proto` and `Host` headers are forwarded correctly so Solara can construct the correct redirect URL to send to the OAuth provider.

 See our [self hosted deployment](https://solara.dev/documentation/getting_started/deploying/self-hosted) for more information on how to configure your reverse proxy server.